randall-j/apron-home-assignment/README.md

 ## Description

 This project is the Apron take home assignment for the role of Senior Frontend Engineer.
-It is a simple web application that displays a list of users, and allows you to create and edit users.
+It is a simple web application that displays a list of users stored in a mock backend using MirageJS, and allows you to create and edit users.

 ## Tech Stack